All about Universities abroad

 3. Sheffield

-It is the fifth largest city in UK and big enough to be declared an important economic and cultural spot of the country.
-The city also enjoys as the cheapest university cities UK because of its comparatively affordable living costs to other student cities.
-Considered the best student cities for business in UK, the city has many performing industries such as manufacturing, energy production, coal mining, steel production etc.
+It is the fifth largest city in the UK and is big enough to be declared an important economic and cultural spot in the country.
+The city also enjoys as the cheapest university city in the UK because of its comparatively affordable living costs to other student cities.
+Considered the best student city for business in the UK, the city has many performing industries such as manufacturing, energy production, coal mining, steel production, etc.

-According to the student living index 2022 by NatWest, Sheffield ranked as the 3rd most affordable city in UK.
-Facilities like travel, food, accomodation and entertainment are affordable here, with an easy to roam around the city on foot.
-The average housing cost in Sheffield is 130.05 GBP per week which could go up to 1,110 GBP monthly with other expenses.
+According to the Student Living Index 2023 by NatWest, Sheffield ranked as the 3rd most affordable city in the UK.
+Facilities like travel, food, accommodation, and entertainment are affordable here, with an easy to roam around the city on foot.
+The average housing cost in Sheffield is GBP 130.05 (INR 13,318) per week which could go up to GBP 1,110 (INR 1,13,674) monthly with other expenses.

 Some of the top universities in Sheffield are: